Scan time: 2-3 minutes / Read time: 3-5 minutes

 ✍️ Step 2 — Build the recording engine.

-Lock one shape per theme so every episode hits the same beats.
+Lock one shape per theme so every episode lands the same way.

-Riya's tax-time theme always opens with a tiny money story plus three tactics.
+Riya's tax-time episodes open with a tiny money story, then three tactics.

-Her debt-payoff theme always opens with a listener question plus a four-step answer.
+Her debt-payoff episodes open with a listener question, then a four-step answer.

 🔁 Step 3 — Build the repurposing engine.

-Turn each long episode into three smaller pieces for the week.
+Turn each episode into three smaller pieces across the days.

 Riya's Sunday episode becomes a Monday quote post.

-That same idea becomes a Wednesday short clip plus a Friday question.
+That same idea becomes a Wednesday clip, then a Friday question.

-Three engines running once.
-Riya shows up every day without recording every day.
+Three engines, built once.
+Now watch — Riya shows up daily without recording daily.

 The prompt below builds all three engines in 30 minutes, using your themes and voice.